dgilland/blog/blog/posts/flask-pushjack-release-v100.rst

 .. author: Derrick Gilland

-`Flask-Pushjack v1.0.0 <https://github.com/dgilland/flask-pushjack/tree/v1.0.0>`_ has been release.
+`Flask-Pushjack v1.0.0 <https://github.com/dgilland/flask-pushjack/tree/v1.0.0>`_ has been released.

 It was the first major version release that brings the API inline with `pushjack v1.0.0 <https://github.com/dgilland/pushjack/tree/v1.0.0>`_.
 There were a few backwards incompatible changes as well.
 The biggest breaking change is that ``pushjack 1.0.0`` eliminated the ``send_bulk`` method which is now replaced by the ``send`` method.
 See the release notes for `v1.0.0 of pushjack <link://slug/pushjack-release-v100>`_ for more details.